uzielweb/joomla5_hello_module/README.md

 # Joomla 5 Hello Module
 Hello is a scaffolding Joomla 5 Module

+## NOW YOU CAN CREATE YOUR OWN MODULE IN A EASY AY USING THE MODULEMODIFIER.PHP FILE INSIDE THIS PROJECT
+- put in any folder project for your better management .
+Eg: D:\Laragon\www\mygenerators\modulegenerator\

-# This is the default Joomla 5 Module structure
+## This is the default Joomla 5 Module structure
 ```
 mod_hello/
 │